jasmineyas/jeopardy/README.md

 1. Click on any dollar amount to reveal the question
 2. Read/view the question and media (if any)
+3. (Optional) Click "Show Hint" to reveal a hint image if available
-3. Click "Show Answer" to reveal the answer
+4. Click "Show Answer" to reveal the answer
-4. Click "Close" to return to the board
+5. Click "Close" to return to the board
-5. Used questions will be grayed out and cannot be clicked again
+6. Used questions will be grayed out and cannot be clicked again

+**Note:** Questions are only marked as answered if you click "Show Answer".
+If you close the modal without viewing the answer, you can come back to that question later.

 ## Tips